hhvm/user-documentation/guides/hack/15-asynchronous-operations/19-extensions.md

 ### When to use the `____Typed` variant over its untyped counterpart.

 The typed functions will help you by turning database integers into Hack `int`s and _some, but not all_ fractional numbers into Hack `float`s.
+This is almost always preferred, except for cases where the result set includes unsigned 64-bit integers (UNSIGNED BIGINT).
+These numbers may be larger than the largest representable signed 64-bit integer and can therefore not be used in a Hack program.
+The runtime currently returns the largest signed 64-bit integer for all values which exceed the maximum signed 64-bit integer.

 The untyped function will return all fields as either a Hack `string` or a Hack `null`.
 So an integer `404` in the database would come back as `"404"`.

 Here is a simple example that shows how to get a user name from a database using this extension: